WildSecurity/WildSecurity.github.io/_posts/2022-06-09-Elastic_Security.md

 ## Kibana

 The frontend UI for the whole stack, and also the place we will be in the most time.

+# Getting Data

+Now that we know a bit about what our setup looks like, let's get into configuring the security parts, and some other additional things if necessary.
+But as stated before, I have no intention of writing elastic stack basics.

+## Fleet

+### Settings

+First we need data and for that, I utilise elastic fleet you can get there via the main menu -> Management -> Fleet Step one go to settings, and setup an output (most likely an elasticsearch node, since logstash is in beta)

+### Agent Policy

+After that setup your first Agent Policy, for simplicity I also deploy a Fleet Server in the same policy.

+Some interesting integrations (for Windows):

+* Fleet Server
+* Endpoint Security
+* Prebuilt Security Detection Rules
+* System
+* Windows

+Some interesting integrations (for Linux):

+* Fleet Server
+* Endpoint Security
+* Prebuilt Security Detection Rules
+* System
+* Auditd

+Most integrations are very straight forward to deploy (just add them to the correct policy), except "Endpoint Security", on Linux make sure to add the flag "Include Session Data" {: .prompt-info } This is only possible *after* adding the integration to the agent policy and then editing it again.

+### Agent

+Go to Agents and click "Add agent" in the following prompts select the correct policy, select "Quick Start" (of course, don't do that in production).
+Under add fleet server host if you are deploying a fleet server in the policy point to https://127.0.0.1:8220 (default), otherwise point to wherever your fleet server host is.
+After that you can generate a service token and deploy an agent wherever you want.
+As soon as the agent is deployed it should pull its configuration and start sending the data you selected.

+# Elastic Security

+## Default Rules

+First let's enable the default rules by going to Security -> Alerts -> Rules and downloading the default policies.